Technigo/project-weather-app/README.md

 I did a quite simple styling for this project, that didn't need too much tweaking to make it responsive.
 I had some difficulties positioning the background image on .weathertoday using CSS background-size/object-fit/object-position.
 I couldn't get the pictures positioned where I wanted.
 I don't know why it didn't work, since I used this before on previous projects.
 I solved it by instead cropping the pictures, but they still don't have ideal position for bigger screens.

+I noticed that for some reason the weather today is not quite aligned with weather forecast.
+But in the inspector-tool they seem to be aligned.
+They are the same vw, so I don't know why this happened.
+I tried to check if there were any margins that caused this, but didn't figure it out.

 ## View it live